Large grey babbler: Behaviour and ecology

 The species is found in small flocks which keep in contact with loud nasal calls.
 Members of the flock may join in defending against predators.
 Individuals may also attack their own reflections.
 They are mostly seen in open scrub country where they forage on or close to the ground.
 They hop and leap on the ground in search of prey.
 Individuals in a group may indulge in play behaviour.
 They feed mainly on insects but also feed on small lizards, molluscs and arachnids.
 They also feed on seeds, grains and berries.
 They are found in gardens within some cities such as Pune and Ahmedabad.
 In other cities such as Bangalore, they are seen only on the outskirts of the expanding urban zone.

 They are known to breed through the year but mainly during the rainy season from March to September.
 The usual clutch is four eggs.
 The nest is a shallow cup placed in a shrub often of thorny species.
-Their nests are parasitized by the pied cuckoo and the common hawk-cuckoo.
+Their nests are parasitised by the pied cuckoo and the common hawk-cuckoo.
 It has been suggested that more than one female may lay eggs in a single nest and help in incubation; however, this has not been verified.

 Although secure with a wide distribution, some local populations are threatened by hunting for meat.
 An endoparasitic cestode Vogea vestibularis has been described from this species.